-When I wanted to combine a trip to Scotland with Iceland, the Faroe Islands were an enticing stopover along the route.

-Existing text | When I wanted to combine a trip to Scotland with Iceland in 2007, the Faroe Islands were an enticing stopover along the route.
-Rather irregular boat and flight schedules only allowed a 2-night stay.
-I was a bit apprehensive about the ferry trip from Scotland, as the ocean can be quite turbulent along that route.
-But luckily it sailed smoothly into Tórshavn, a charming little town full of colourful and grassy houses.
-And there are music café’s too 🙂
+Rather irregular ferry and flight schedules only allowed a 2-night stay.
+I was a bit apprehensive about the boat trip from Scotland, as the ocean can be quite turbulent along that route.
+But thankfully the ferry sailed smoothly into Tórshavn, a charming little town full of colourful and grassy houses.
+And there are some cozy music café’s too.

 Impressive mountains and weather systems

-I arrived in a plethora of rainbows in the harbour.
-In the evening the place was engulfed by mysterious fog, and the next day I woke up to brilliant sunshine.
-The climate was surprisingly mild.
+I arrived in a plethora of rainbows at the harbour.
+In the evening the place was engulfed by mysterious fog, but the next day I woke up to brilliant sunshine.
 There are impressive mountains everywhere, stupendously rising up from the sea.

 How to get to the Faroe Islands

 The ferry connection from Scotland no longer exists, but now you can take a flight from Edinburgh with Faroese company Atlantic Airways.
-They also have direct flights from Denmark (Copenhagen, Billund and Aalborg), Norway (Bergen) and Iceland (conveniently landing at Reykjavík city airport).
+They also have direct flights from Denmark (Copenhagen, Billund and Aalborg), Norway (Bergen) and Iceland (conveniently landing at Reykjavík domestic city airport).
 Seasonal flights are operated from some airports in southern Europe as well.

-(c) Nancy Claus – Wilderness Coffee & Natural High
+Nancy Claus – Wilderness Coffee & Natural High

 Island hopping on the Aeolian Islands – A volcanic archipelago

-Eldfell erupting a rainbow
+Eldfell – Volcano erupting a rainbow